• On-Farm

 The optimum Body Condition Score (BCS) target is 5 for mature cows and 5.5 for first and second calvers.
 Meeting this target makes a considerable difference in reproductive outcomes compared to cows with a lower BCS.

-"It's all about having the cows in the right condition at calving to optimise milk production, while ensuring reproduction and animal health are not compromised," Farm Source Programme Lead Tim Johnstone says.
+"It's all about having the cows in the right condition at calving to optimise milk production, while ensuring reproduction and animal health are not compromised," Farm Source Programme Manager (On-Farm Performance) Tenielle Ellingham says.

 The modern-day dairy cow is predisposed to produce milk at the expense of body reserves during early lactation.
 If cows are too light in condition at calving it can damage their reproductive performance.